kawaicheung/naming-things/manuscript/01_Intro.md

 When the dust settles, I like to give my code another onceover--like re-reading a manuscript from the beginning again with a fresh set of eyes.

-What's bugging me is this word _migration_.
-Mike (my business partner) and I have been using the phrase "data migration" the whole time.
-Sometimes you use a term or phrase so much, you no longer think about what it actually means; You just know what it's _supposed_ to mean.
+What's bugging me is this word _migrate_.
+Mike (my business partner) and I have been using the term "data migration" in reference to this feature the whole time.
+Sometimes you use a term so much that you no longer think about what it actually means; You just know what it's _supposed_ to mean.

-I always like to use the words that I use to talk about the product in my codebase.
-This avoids any unnecessary mental mapping between talking about the system with people and actually writing code for the system.
+I always like to use the same words we use to talk about the product in the codebase itself.
+This avoids any unnecessary mental mapping between talking about the system and actually writing code for the system.
 So naturally, my codebase is littered with the word _migration_ now.
 There's a `ClassicMigrator` project in my solution, methods named `QueueMigrationRequest()` and `MigrateClassicProjects()`, object properties like `EligibleForMigration` and `HasMigratableProjects`.
 There are models, views, and controllers with the derivatives of `Migrate` sprinkled around.
+The copy on the application uses the word migration too.

 It's an important word to get right.

+But, in reality, we aren't migrating data.
+Migrate has this connotation that something is leaving one place to go to another, like a flock of birds migrating south for the winter.
+In our case, data isn't leaving the Classic version.
+That data is still there, untouched, after a migration.
+This way, Classic users can play around with the new system using their existing data but don't have to leave Classic if they don't like the new system.

+Migrate is actually a very misleading word.
+Using that word in the application copy might make customers apprehensive about their existing data.
+Using that word in code might confuse future developers.

+So, next, I think about replacing migration with _copy_.
+But, copy isn't right either.
+As I mentioned, this data transfer isn't a literal copy.
+There are some things that don't translate perfectly, or at all.
+Copying also seems like a fast, mindless operation--a simple `CTRL+C`, `CTRL+V` exercise.
+That's not what this is.

+I told Mike about my conundrum.
+He suggested using the word _import_.
+Ah hah!

+There's a heftiness to the word _import_.
+Whenever I think about importing data, I envision metal gear icons spinning slowly and CPU graphs spiking briefly.
+Even when you import things in the real world, it has that same feeling-- huge cargo ships coming to port across the ocean and offloading a large amount of goods.

+And unlike migrate, the word import doesn't feel like data is leaving one place and going to another.
+I typically think of importing data from a file I've uploaded.
+I know that data isn't being removed from the file.
+I also don't necessarily expect this one-to-one mapping of my data that the word _copy_ suggests.

+So, I end up substituting _migrate_ (and all its various derivatives) with _import_.